BlogCustomer Feedback

 The Net Promoter Score (NPS) measures long-term customer loyalty.
 This is the survey you should run at regular intervals.
 Learn more in our Net Promoter Score Guide.
 We have a ready-to-send NPS template you can use to gather such data.

 The Customer Satisfaction Score (CSAT) can be a relationship or transactional study metric.
 You should run this survey after a customer has been with you for a while.
-It measures general customer satisfaction with both your product and service.
-We also have a ready-to-send CSAT survey template, of course.
+It measures general customer satisfaction with your product and service.
+Of course, we also have a ready-to-send CSAT survey template.

 How to build a CES survey?